These 17 “Modern” Words Are Much Older Than You Thought

 This shorthand for “oh my God,” a favorite lingo choice of middle schoolers and texters of all ages, dates back about a hundred years!
 The Oxford English Dictionary recorded a use of it in 1917, in a letter from an admiral (a 76-year-old admiral, no less) to Winston Churchill.
 His use of the term and emphatic style, combined with the stately British language, seems downright anachronistic: “I hear that a new order of Knighthood is on the tapis–O.M.G.
 (Oh!
 My God!)–Shower it on the Admiralty!!”
 (Yes, he explained what “O.M.G.” stood for.)
 We doubt all of these text abbreviations you should know have such distant origins.

 Surprisingly and hilariously, this verb actually dates back to long before the advent of Facebook.
 Back before the days of social media—way back, in the 1600s—this word simply meant ending a friendship with someone.
-“I Hope, Sir, that we are not mutually Un-friended by this Difference which hath happened betwixt us,” scholar Thomas Fuller wrote in 1659.
+“I hope, Sir, that we are not mutually Un-friended by this Difference which hath happened betwixt us,” scholar Thomas Fuller wrote in 1659.
 Also hilariously, “unfriend” was actually used as a noun before people began using it as a verb!
 Sure enough, it meant “enemy,” in a rather cheeky shorthand for “the opposite of a friend.”
+You’ll want to start using these hilarious made up words.

 People have been using this word before it was cool!
 (You knew that joke was coming.)
 In the late 1930s and ’40s, people used the word much in the same way they do today, according to Merriam-Webster—to describe someone tuned into and ahead of new trends.
 Check out these slang words from the 1920s that are totally worth bringing back.